 The ATO Website has detailed information about your responsibilities for volunteers, employees and independent contractors and has information to help you understand the differences between these different types of workers for tax purposes.

-- see the Employees, independent contractors and volunteers page on the ATO website.
+- see the Your workers page on the ATO website.

 Employees – at a glance